skip to Main Content

 Rose De Dan and Wild Reiki and Shamanic Healing

-Tails of a Healer: Animals, Reiki and Shamanism by Rose De Dan ReikiShamanic.comIn practice since 1996, Rose De Dan, Wild Reiki and Shamanic Healing LLC, is a Reiki Master Teacher, shamanic energy healer, animal communicator, and author of Tails of a Healer: Animals, Reiki and Shamanism.
+Tails of a Healer: Animals, Reiki and Shamanism by Rose De Dan ReikiShamanic.comIn practice since 1996, Rose De Dan, Wild Reiki and Shamanic Healing LLC, is a Reiki Master Teacher, shamanic energy healer, animal communicator, and author of Tails of a Healer: Animals, Reiki and Shamanism, and Out of the Darkness and Other Animal Tails.

 Rose offers private sessions for animals, and teaches Reiki and shamanic classes, teleclasses, workshops and events.
-She lives in Seattle, Washington with her three cats, Manitou, Night Sky, and Tamerlan.
+She lives in Seattle, Washington with cats Night Sky, Tamerlan, and foster cats Noctua and Sadiya.

 She began her Reiki training on the East coast in Usui Shiki Ryoho Reiki in 1995, and became a Reiki Master Teacher and pioneer in Reiki for animals in 1996.